 I discovered the screws holding on the microwave’s cover were Torx security screws.
 The manufacturer wanted to keep people out because inside the microwave is a high voltage capacitor that could electrocute you even if the microwave is unplugged.

 Tip: No Torx security bits?
 Use a small screwdriver inserted between the pin and the inside of the screw.
 Twist to break the pin and use a regular Torx bit to finish unscrewing.
+I’ve also had luck turning the screw using a pair of pliers on the sides.

 To be completely safe, you should discharge the capacitor before you go poking around inside your microwave.